The “at” Command in Linux [7 Practical Examples]

-The at command in Linux is a Command line utility tool used for scheduling one-time jobs.
-Users can specify a time for executing certain tasks.
-The command can also list or delete jobs that are saved for later execution.
+The at command in Linux is a command line utility tool used for scheduling one-time jobs.
+You can specify a time for executing certain tasks.
+Moreover, the command can also list or delete jobs that are saved for later execution.
 To use this command user must have the system permissions.
-In this article, I will present you with the possible uses of the at command in Linux with practical examples.
+The atq, atrm, and batch commands are also part of the at command that enables it to queue, examine, or remove scheduled jobs.

-The syntax for the at command in Linux is as follows.
+The syntax for the at command is:

 at [OPTION]... runtime